Concussion: Academic Considerations for Student Athletes

 A Prescription for Academic Accommodations

 If your child is diagnosed with a concussion, there are academic accommodations teachers or school administrators can put in place to assist in his or her recovery.
+Each concussion is different, so our experts will craft an individualized treatment plan to fit each patient's needs and goals.

 A health care provider trained in diagnosing and treating concussions must prescribe these accommodations.
 This can be your primary care physician or a concussion specialist such as those at the UPMC Center for Sports Medicine.